 Objective of the collectionI started out with a vague and naive idea that I would collect all the different Leica screw mount cameras that Leitz made.
 My collection evolved into a vague and naive potpourri of historic Leitz microscopes, camera systems for microscopes, cameras, binoculars, rangefinders, loupes and magnifying glasses, and other things that caught my fancy.
 So OK, there really wasn't a plan, it just happened.
+There 375 items on display as of 3/10/2015

 PART I - SON